eivenvector/trustar-balerion/README.md

-# Python SDK for the TruSTAR API
+# Python SDK for the TruSTAR INFERENCE

 ## Installation